 - 1 cup raspberries

-- In a small bowl, whisk together the olive oil, vinegar, honey, dijon mustard, and garlic powder until emulsified and well combined.
+- Whisk together the olive oil, vinegar, honey, dijon mustard, and garlic powder in a small bowl until emulsified and well combined.
 Season with salt and pepper to taste, if desired.

-- In a large bowl, combine the greens, cooled farro, apple slices, and walnuts.
-Pour the dressing into the mixture and toss until coated.
+- Combine the greens, farro, apple slices, and walnuts in a large bowl.
+Pour the dressing over the mixture and toss until coated.
 You may not use all of the dressing, it depends on your preference.